 Keyword Gap is an awesome method to check in what areas your competitors are outranking your website.
-Just add the competitor domain (or several domains), pick the parameter by which you wish to make the comparison, and you will see on which keywords your competitors perform better.
+Just add the competitor domain (or several domains), pick the parameter by which you wish to make the comparison, and you will see which of your competitors' keywords perform better.

 If your website is fairly new, there is the Competitor Research module where you can look for relevant topics and related keywords by domain and by topic.
 Spot how much you are intersecting with other competitors and find their high-volume keywords — you can surely integrate them into your content as well.

 Try the Autocomplete tool based on search predictions from Google, Amazon, YouTube, etc. Use seed keywords to generate suggestions for keywords with respect to how people tend to formulate their queries.
 Together with the Related Search method, try to get into other people's way of thinking.

 This keyword research method pulls related questions from the corresponding Google snippet.
 The whole thing with common questions is that they are strongly associated with voice search.
 Keywords generated this way are usually very long-tail keywords, which have a conversational style; they can be great for creating Q&A pages and guides, and for optimizing your pages for voice search.

 TF-IDF is a statistical method that evaluates how important a certain word is to a document.
 The importance increases proportionally to the number of times the word is mentioned.
 The tool analyses 10 of your top competitors and collects keywords that they have in common.
 This feature will help discover the appropriate context and optimize your page with synonyms and related terms.